bndxn/raspberry-pi-notes/README.md

 To do:
 * Deploy the model as tf-lite.
 Previously deploying the full size model caused memory errors which were only fixed by changing the Elastic Beanstalk instance to a larger and more expensive one.

+# Ideas

+* How to run this retraining?
+Could run it on the Pi, then generate the saved model.
+Maybe another time could learn how to do this with AWS.
+* How to get the saved model to the new repo?
+One option could be to run a bash script to copy the model into the flask-website repo, then run an automated commit - which should trigger the codebuild process!